All about New Nevada Opioid Law

 The newly approved Nevada Opioid Law is aiming to put a stop the opioid crisis.
 If you are a prescribing physician, a taker of medications, or a concerned citizen, you can work with a defense laywer in Las Vegas to learn about your rights regarding the latest decree!

-Goodman Criminal Lawyer
+Goodman Criminal Defense Attorney

 520 S 4th St, Las Vegas, NV 89101, USA